chamin19/AI_assignment1/README.md

 member questions (not fixed)

 ### Q1
-    a,b -> Camillia and Rudaba
+    a -> Camillia and Rudaba
+    b -> Camillia
     testing and interaction -> Camillia

 ### Q2